giordano91/bots_flock/README.md

 In this way using different parameters it is possible to configure what the bot must do.
 Being organized in containers, it is easily possible to enable or disable the container according to your needs.

+**IMPORTANT**
+Please be sure to not overload the interactions per hour as some platforms may block or ban accounts.

 ## Twitter bot
 This bot has the following options:
 - **-kt** or **--keywords_to_track**: use this parameter to specify the list of keywords to track